chordify/redis-schema/README.md

 the default implementations of `Value` methods, we did not have to write those, either.

-The `SimpleValue` typeclass has no methods and mostly represents only the list of constraints in its declaration.
-We define it as a typeclass rather than a constraint alias because

 For other types, we need to supply a `Serializable` instance, which is, however, often not too hard.